chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

 1. Go to Bastion

-    - Create a .toml (say os_config.toml) file in the Bastion host, copy the following content with the path to the repo and then patch this file in all the OpenSearch nodes.
+    - Create a .toml (say os_config.toml) file in the Bastion host, copy the following contents and then patch this file in all the OpenSearch nodes.
     ```bash
     [path]
-      # Replace /mnt/automate_backups with the backup_mount config found on the Bastion host in /hab/a2_deploy_workspace/a2ha.rb
       repo = "/mnt/automate_backups"
     ```